YuchenHui22314/IFT2035-TP1-slip-interpreter-in-Haskell/README.md

 ## Description
 #### Introduction
-- This is my course project1 for [**ift2035 concepts of programming languages**](https://www.iro.umontreal.ca/~monnier/2035/) at university of montreal.
+- This is my course project1 for [**ift2035 concepts of programming languages**](https://www.iro.umontreal.ca/~monnier/2035/) at the University of Montreal.
 - Task: Write in haskell a part of an interpreter for a language `slip` which is a lisp dialect.

 #### Grammer of the language slip